 Some consoles have a dedicated "send" output for each fader associated with a caller.
 Often, the console will define these as "telephone busses" or "channels".
-In this case, each hybrid gets its own "send" audio from the console, each pre-configured with an appropriate mix-minus feed.
+In this case (Figure 3), each hybrid gets its own "send" audio from the console, each pre-configured with an appropriate mix-minus feed.
 These mix-minus feeds will be applied to the INPUT CH 1 and (optionally) INPUT CH 2 ports.

-Finally, VH2 is capable of behaving like two, completely independent products for use in two, unrelated studios.
-This is shown below.
+Finally, VH2 is capable of behaving like two completely independent products for use in two unrelated studios.
+This is shown in Figure 4.